Build an MCP Server in TypeScript in 30 Min — Complete 2026 Tutorial

 How to Build an MCP Server in TypeScript in 30 Minutes

 The Model Context Protocol (MCP) is the emerging standard that allows AI agents (Claude, Cursor, GPT-5) to access your proprietary data and systems in a secure, structured way.
 If you've ever wanted your AI agent to consult your CRM, your database or your internal documentation — that's exactly what MCP makes possible.
+In this tutorial, you'll learn how to build a complete MCP server in TypeScript, from installing the official SDK to connecting to a real client like Cursor.

-Why MCP Rather Than a Simple API?
+Why MCP Rather Than a Simple REST API?

 The legitimate question: why not simply connect the AI agent to your existing REST API?